semrush/intergalactic/website/docs/get-started-guide/dis-starter-guide/dis-starter-guide.md

 > **TL;DR or main thoughts**: we use the 12-column grid with a 24px size gutter in our product interfaces.

 Some products use a flexible grid, while others use a fixed one depending on their requirements.
-The usual width of our frames for product pages is 1256px.
+The usual width of our design frames for product pages is 1440px.

 Go to [Grid system](/layout/grid-system) for a detailed description of this component with code examples.

 @## Breakpoints and grids

-> **TL;DR or main thoughts**: most of our products are designed to work with data on the desktop, since there is a lot of data visualization and explaining messages.
-So adaptivity is not yet required for all tools.
+> **TL;DR or main thoughts**: most of our products are designed to work with data on the desktop, since there is a lot of data visualization and hints how to read it.
+So adaptivity is not yet required for all products.

 The main breakpoints that we recommend to use in our interfaces are: